You had surgery to remove your large intestine. Your anus and rectum also may have been removed. You also may have had an ileostomy.

 Press a pillow over your incision when you need to cough or sneeze.
-This may ease pain.
-Ask your doctor when you should begin taking your regular medicines again after surgery.
+This helps ease pain.

-Do not wear tight clothing that rubs against the site of the surgery while it is healing.
-Use thin gauze over the wound to protect it, if needed.
+DO NOT wear tight clothing that rubs against your wound while it is healing.
+Use a thin gauze pad over it to protect it if needed.

-Eat small amounts of food 5 to 8 times a day.
-Do not eat 3 big meals.
+Eat small amounts of food several times a day.
+DO NOT eat 3 big meals.
+You should:

 Some foods may cause gas, loose stools, or constipation as you recover.
 Avoid foods that cause problems.

-If you become sick to your stomach or have diarrhea, avoid solid foods and drinking only clear fluids and for a little while.
-Call your doctor.
+If you become sick to your stomach or have diarrhea, call your doctor.